 While countries like South Africa, Egypt, and Morocco see their fair share of visitors, much of the spectacular African continent remains untouched by travellers.
-Though it receives a very small share of global tourism, Africa is home to some of the world’s most dazzling natural, cultural, and historical wonders.
+Although it receives a very small share of global tourism, Africa is home to some of the world’s most dazzling natural, cultural, and historical wonders.

 1. Tsavo West National Park, Kenya